–Geoff-Hart.com: Editing, Writing, and Translation —Home —Services —Books —Articles —Resources —Fiction —Contact me —Français |

 This approach will be particularly important for key domesticated species such as honeybees and their wild relatives (e.g., solitary bees).
 Projects should be developed to support the transport of bees and other critical pollinators to agricultural areas around the country and to reintroduce these insects where there populations have declined.
 Alternatively, breeding facilities should be established in each province to reduce the need for cross-border transport and to avoid putting all our eggs in one basket.
 Expertise gained from insect breeders who provide biological control services to fight insect pests of crops can be applied to the production of essential agricultural insects.

 Greenhouses are an obvious solution to the vulnerability of crops grown in open fields, and they can produce harvests year-round.
 However, they would be challenging to implement on a large scale in Canada because of our climate.
 Greenhouses require large energy inputs to maintain optimal temperatures during cold winters and prevent heat damage during the increasing number of hot summers.
 They are also vulnerable to severe weather, such as hailstorms and strong winds, and such extreme events will become more frequent in coming years.
 Despite these problems, greenhouses are increasingly popular.
 For example, Québec has begun an initiative to promote greenhouse production (Gagné 2021) with the goal of increasing domestic food security; to do so, they are offering financial incentives such as greatly reduced electricity costs.
 The change to sheltered (indoor) cultivation could happen surprisingly quickly and at a surprisingly low cost.
 In 2020, Québec invested $100 million to double its greenhouse capacity, plus rebates on an unspecified percentage of energy costs.
 By 2023, the province’s growers supplied 50% of its vegetable demand, up from 30% in 2020 (Wheeler 2023).
-This program should be examined at a national level after learning from Québec’s experience.
+This program should be examined at a national level to learn from Québec’s experience.

 Innovative alternatives exist, such as indoor (factory) farms that use artificial lighting (Kozai 2018), and that don’t require fragile glass or plastic roofs.
 Recently, an Ohio company created a large, fully automated indoor farm that covers 3.5 acres (Drotleff 2018).
 There are higher-technology options, such as the products of the Canadian company CubicFarms.
 See section 3.6 for some related suggestions.
 Large-scale greenhouse cultivation has been successfully implemented in Spain’s Almería project (Wikipedia 2020d), although there are problems with this approach that must still be solved.
 Nonetheless, we can learn from their experience.
 Entrepreneurs have also begun testing the economics of using greenhouses to provide fresh produce to restaurants throughout the year.
 Their expertise will support wider implementation of such an approach, possibly with government funding.

 In some areas it will be viable to grow crops underground in abandoned mines, where they are protected from severe weather and maintain a nearly constant temperature throughout the year.
 In Canada, Inco tested this approach in Sudbury, and found that the economics weren’t favorable (Mining Matters, no date).
-But the prospect of severe food shortages would change the evaluation.
+But the prospect of severe food shortages would change their evaluation.
 The Hudson Bay Smelting and Mining Company had better results with higher-value crops (e.g., fresh herbs such as basil) in Manitoba (Ramirez 1995).

 Hydroponic systems are another option, particularly when implemented in structures such as shipping containers that are highly resistant to hazards such as hail.
 This may be particularly attractive in remote communities (CBC 2020), alone or in combination with greenhouse designs that are well adapted to our northern climate (Veillette 2019).